EdoardoZappia/RL_cartpole-v1/README.md

-In this repository, you will find implementations of various algorithms designed to solve the CartPole-v1 task.
+In this repository, you will find implementations of various RL algorithms used to solve the CartPole-v1 task.

 Specifically, I have implemented:
 - DQN